 While it will be important for you to establish authority as a teacher with your challenging student, and you may need to evaluate learning style or curriculum choices, first you must remember this: God often uses our children (especially our difficult ones) to teach us lessons in humility, patience, and dependence upon Him.
 Don’t miss these lessons as you strive to create an atmosphere of peace and obedience in your homeschool, and in your family.

 Do you have any tips for homeschooling a challenging child?

-This is day 24 of my Homeschooling 101 Blog Party.
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the Exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 24 of my Homeschooling 101 Series.
+Don’t forget to enter the giveaway (ends 5/5/19) and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!